darzmackz/darzmackz/README.md

 # 👋 Hi there!
-I'm Kent Harvey M. Plando
+I'm Kenji

 Welcome to my GitHub profile!
 I’m passionate about exploring technology, system administration, and cybersecurity.
 I enjoy learning, experimenting, and building skills that help me better understand how systems work — and how to make them more secure.